 Drizzled with a creamy vanilla pudding dressing, this classic recipe for creamy fruit salad is the ultimate crowd-pleasing side dish.

-You can also mix things up by adding your favorite fresh fruit like, kiwi, green grapes, or even slices of apples.
+You can also mix things up by adding your favorite fresh fruit like kiwi, green grapes, or even slices of apples.

 Bacon Ranch Pasta Salad